kathryndavis0036/project3/ReadMe.md

 The code was divided into three main sections:

-1. Web scraping and data extraction from a webpage/
+1. Web scraping and data extraction from a webpage.
 2. Analysis of sports participation statistics from a CSV file.
 3. Calculation of top sports participation statistics for boys and girls per state.